 Pacxa’s Huakaʻi Program helps motivated individuals embark on their journey to successful IT careers.
 Our goal is to develop a resilient workforce that delivers innovation and excellence to help local businesses leverage technology to succeed.
 The program provides “fellows” with paid work experience, on-the-job training, mentoring, access to industry certifications, and career services.

 Past fellows include new graduates, career changers, and others interested in entering the technology field.
-Watch this video to learn what inspired our President, Kelly J. Ueoka to launch the program and hear from some of our successful participants.
+Watch the video below to learn what inspired our President, Kelly J. Ueoka to launch the program and hear from some of our successful participants.

 What kind of work experience and training does the program provide?